unexist/blog/_drafts/logging-vs-tracing.md

 2022-01-19 16:46:14,298 INFO  [dev.une.sho.tod.ada.TodoResource] (executor-thread-0) Created todo
 ```

-Writing good log message can be difficult and there is usually lots of discussion what and
-especially when to log something.
-A good approach here is to consider the log as a kind of journal for your application and always
-provide enough contextual information to be able to reproduce what has happened.
-Useful information can be everything like request ID's, user ID's or other object identifiers.

 #### Adding context

-If we consider our previous example, there is an awful lack of any context and we really should fix
-that:
+Simple messages like this don't provide much contextual information and make it difficult to
+reproduce what has actually happened.
+Adding useful information like request-, user- or other object identifiers further improves your
+understanding and also makes it possible to correlate different messages.
+A good approach here is to consider the log as a journal of your application with details for all
+events.

 ###### **Logging.java**:
 ```java